alimaredia/qna-improvements/README.md

 InstructLab is here to solve these problems.

-The project enables community contributors to add additional "skills" or "knowledge" to a particular model ([read more about these in the `taxonomy` README](https://github.com/instructlab/taxonomy/blob/main/README.md)).
+The project enables community contributors to add additional "skills" or "knowledge" to a particular model read more about these in the `taxonomy` [README](https://github.com/instructlab/taxonomy/blob/main/README.md).

 InstructLab's model-agnostic technology gives model upstreams with sufficient infrastructure resources the ability to create regular builds of their open-source licensed models not by rebuilding and retraining the entire model but by composing new skills into it.